 Located on Tuakiri | Identity, Level 2, Tūranga, Te Pito Huarewa / Southbase Gallery houses exhibitions that reflect the cultural identity and history of Christchurch and Canterbury.

-- Va Oceans Between (18 May – 21 July)
+- Va Oceans Between (18 May to 21 July 2019)

-- Kā Huru Manu (26 January - 28 April 2019)
+- Kā Huru Manu (26 January to 28 April 2019)

 - Our Painted Stories (Friday 12 October 2018 to Thursday 17 January 2019)